Fios-Quest/advanced-rust-in-easy-steps/src/patterns/typestate.md

 Pros and Cons
 -------------

-Utiliing the typestate pattern requires writing a lot more code _but_ that code has less branches, less (or in this case no) potential error states, and everything is logically subdivided making maintaining the code much more trivial.
+Utilising the typestate pattern requires writing a lot more code _but_ that code has fewer branches, fewer (or in this case no) potential error states, and everything is logically subdivided making maintaining the code more trivial.

 In the example we've given here, we consume the type each time we change state.
-Generally in Rust its better to pass references rather than ownership, but in the case of transitioning state we want to return a new type.
+Generally in Rust it's better to pass references rather than ownership, but in the case of transitioning state we want to return a new type.
 Often the old type will contain owned data that needs to be moved to the new type, and we'll rarely want to keep the old state around but your needs may differ.